devdogfish/etpzp-sms/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## TODO
+# TODO

-#### UP NEXT - MESSAGE DISPLAY:
+## UP NEXT - New message page bug fixing and refining error handling

-- Make sure when the server components re-refetch because of revalidation, that the contexts update their state values with the newly fetched data!
+## Testing:
+- When adding all suggested and then typing a custom phone number, it says duplicate recipients even though the number is unique
+- WHen the component re-freshes because a draft got saved, we loose the input value of the recipient that the user is currently typing
   Latest conversation
+- On draft refresh the server result errors get lost.
+How should I persist them - should I attach the errors to the message state, or create a separate state

+## Up next
+- Add immediate user feedback for invalid recipients, as well as a tooltip that gets triggered 2 seconds after hovering a invalid recipient telling the user why the recipient is invalid.

+Latest conversation:
 - Maybe add the possibility to upload images for the contact,
 - Maybe add some shades of blue between the different columns, to show a hierarchy
 - Move all messages where an gateway Api error got returned, to **Failed** page, and add an error code so that the user can ask for tech support/help and they can research the error code then.
 - Add badges for message cards only in trash, as sent, scheduled, and failed will always only have that exact type of message and that would leave the user looking through all the messages, if there is one that isn't of that type.
 - Consider adding some contact information to the message item

-## Bugs

-- When sending a new message, subject and body don't get cleared
-- When adding all suggested and then typing a custom phone number, it says duplicate recipients even though the number is unique

 #### AFTER THAT - SCHEDULED PAGE: